nicholasterzis/sklearn-projects/README.md

 #### 2. DecisionTrees: Decision Tree classifier pipelines
 Preprocessing: Imputer, One-Hot Encoder <br/>
-Comments: Use of Gird Search for Hyperparameter Tuning, Pipelines for Automation and different metrics for evaluation <br/>
+Comments: Use of Grid Search for Hyperparameter Tuning, Pipelines for Automation and different metrics for evaluation <br/>
 Tools Used: scikit-learn

 #### 3. Ensembles: Model Ensembles for Classification